tigera-solutions/cc-aks-strengthen-security-workshop/README.md

 > :warning: **For this workshop it is expected that you have access to an AKS cluster previously created.**

-- Please follow the instructions on the repository below, if you don't have it ready:
+- Please, follow the instructions on the repository below if you don't have it ready:

   [Calico Cloud on AKS - Workshop Environment Preparation](https://github.com/tigera-solutions/aks-workshop-prep)